Migrate Exchange 2016 to 2019

 - Step 1: Check that your system meets the Exchange 2019 setup requirements.

-Before you migrate your mailbox data to Exchange 2019, ensure that your current environment and hardware is compatible for the migration.
+Before you migrate Exchange 2016 to 2019, ensure that your current environment and hardware is compatible for the migration.
 The following links will help you to know about the hardware, network, .NET framework and operating system requirements for installing Exchange server 2019.

 - Network and directory requirement for Exchange 2019